galaxyproject/training-material/topics/statistics/tutorials/age-prediction_with_ml/tutorial.md

 >
 {: .hands_on}

-Let's plot the predictions and compare with the test labels.
+We will plot the true and predicted age and verify the performance.

 > ### {% icon hands_on %} Hands-on: Plots
 >